dvisionlab/Larvitar/docs/api/rendering.md

   - **PNG & JPEG:** Directly displayed as standard 2D images.
   - **PDF:** Requires conversion to an image format before rendering.
 - `renderWebImage(url, elementId)`: Loads and renders an image from a URL (PNG, JPEG, or other supported formats) into the designated viewport.
-- `renderImage(series, elementId, defaultProps)`: Displays an image series in the viewport while applying default rendering properties such as contrast, brightness, and annotations.
+- `renderImage(series, elementId, options)`: Displays an image series in the viewport while applying default rendering properties such as contrast, brightness, and annotations or caching settings.
 - `updateImage(series, elementId, imageIndex)`: Updates the displayed image in a given series, ensuring smooth navigation between slices or frames.

 ### Viewport Management